alicenet/alicenet/docs/LOCAL_NETWORK.md

 In sequence, we need to run an AliceNet bootnode client.
 A bootnode is special AliceNet client that responsible for facilitating the node peering up in the network.
 Once a normal node starts, it reaches to a bootnode defined in the `config.toml` file to get information about other peers.

-To run a bootnode, open a new terminal and execute the following command:
+To run a bootnode, execute the following command:

 ```shell
 ./scripts/main.sh bootnode